-After consultation with the PHN, students will independently meet with teachers and/or community leaders to sell their health teaching skills.
+After consultation with the PHN, students will independently meet with teachers and/or community program coordinators to discuss their teaching assignment.
 Use the Fundamentals of Nursing text from clinical techniques as on overview of the teaching and learning process to help you identify learning needs, plan a teaching session including identifying desired learning outcomes and then evaluate the teaching.
-The NURS 7100, Community Nursing: Partnerships in Health course describes the Stage Model (Prochaska, Norcross & Di Clemente, 1994) of behaviour change that might be useful in considering the teaching strategies useful for the various stages of change.
-The Anderson & McFarlane text Community as Partner (2000) describes promoting healthy partnerships with schools and elders.
+The NURS 7100, Community Nursing: Partnerships in Health course describes the Stage Model of behaviour change that might be useful in considering the teaching strategies useful for the various stages of change.
+The Vollman, Anderson & McFarlane text Canadian Community as Partner describes promoting healthy partnerships with school.
 Teaching has been discussed in the problem-based courses throughout the program and there are many books in the BCIT library about health teaching.
 Also, the instructor is available for consultation.
-Students are encouraged to use various resources to understand health teaching and engage learners in the process.
+Students are encouraged to use various resources to understand health teaching and organize the information for presentation.

 Students are expected to evaluate their teaching using a model of teaching and learning and critical thinking.
-They have a responsibility to identify knowledge the learner brings to the session and learner goals for the session.
-They also must clarify material being presented to the class or group and ask questions to confirm that learning has occurred.
-Students are expected to challenge their assumptions about the class and the content, to consider the consequences of conclusions they make and to suggest alternate perspectives that could be taken about the class and the teaching session.
-The health teaching will be graded and students must achieve 75% on their final teaching assignment to pass the course.
+During teaching presentations, students have a responsibility to ensure clarity of content and need to validate learners' level of comprehension.
+Students are expected to challenge their assumptions about the class, the content, and need to consider the consequences of such conclusions and suggest alternate perspectives.
+The health teaching will be evaluated and students must achieve a satisfactory standing on their teaching assignment to pass the course.